 The high country of the San Gabriels are richly forested, dotted with pines and boulders in which panoramic vistas are offered of the surrounding peaks and canyons.
 Winston peak is no exception to this kind of majestic scenery.
-However, for over a century this mountain has harbored a dark past, where once there had been a cairn to commemorate one man’s life lost to nature.
+However, for over a century this mountain has harbored a dark past, where there had been a cairn to commemorate a man’s life lost to nature.

 Winston Peak (7,502 ft) is a high point on a ridge by the same name in the beautiful high country of the San Gabriel Mountains near the Mount Waterman Ski Area.
-The hike starts from a small paved pullout along part of the Angeles Crest Highway called Cloudburst Summit (itself at 7,018 feet).
+The hike starts from a small paved pull out along part of the Angeles Crest Highway called Cloudburst Summit (itself at 7,018 feet).

 L.C.
 Winston, an early Pasadena settler and lawyer, had gone off to the mountains with two of his friends on a hunting trip.
 They packed up all their supplies in three burros and camped out at Buckhorn canyon.
 After a few days, a snow storm rolled in, prompting them to pack up and head home.
 Winston and his friend went to retrieve their burros, but somehow they got separated.
-They searched for Winston for two days to no avail so then returned to the city for help.
+They searched for Winston for two days to no avail so they then returned to the city for help.
 Some of the best mountaineers in town were sent for search and rescue including Louie Newcomb.
 The mountains were thoroughly searched for months on end but no signs of Mr. Winston…

 A disturbing discovery, 1894

-Nearly a year later, a young man was out hunting for deer in Little Creek Canyon when he spotted what appeared to be a man in an overcoat sleeping next to a log.
+Nearly a year later, a young man was out hunting for deer in Little Rock Creek when he spotted what appeared to be a man in an overcoat sleeping next to a log.
 He approached the man and was horrified to realize that it was a corpse: its legs detached some distance away but the bones of the feet were still encased in the shoes.
 A heavy overcoat was carefully wrapped around the trunk of body, even his hat remained on his skull with hair and beard still clinging on the skin….

 Later an investigation showed that the remains were undoubtedly Mr. Winston’s as they found a pipe and knife with his name engraved on them.
 A party was called on to retrieve the body to finally bring him home and a cairn was placed to mark the place.